m-labs/artiq/README_PHASER.rst

 ARTIQ Phaser
 ============

-This ARTIQ branch contains a proof-of-concept design of a GHz-datarate, multi-channel, interpolating, multi-tone, direct digital synthesizer (DDS) compatible with ARTIQ's RTIO channels.
+ARTIQ contains a proof-of-concept design of a GHz-datarate, multi-channel, interpolating, multi-tone, direct digital synthesizer (DDS) compatible with ARTIQ's RTIO channels.
 Ultimately it will be the basis for the ARTIQ Sayma Smart Arbitrary Waveform Generator project.
 See https://github.com/m-labs/sinara and https://github.com/m-labs/artiq-hardware.

 *Features*: